Table of Contents

 Research is limited in this department, but data suggests that the chemicals found in semi-permanent and permanent dyes are not highly toxic and are generally safe for use during pregnancy.
 You’ll also be happy to hear that only a small amount of dye is absorbed by the skin, so only a tiny bit would actually be able to reach the fetus.

 The tiny amounts of dye that may make it to the fetus are considered harmless.
 If you’re still concerned about dying your hair, talk to your doctor and consider waiting until later on in your pregnancy to start coloring your hair again.
+Here is a video shows whether it is safe to have hair dye while pregnant.

 10 Tips for Dying Hair during Pregnancy